geshan/geshan.github.com/posts/2020-10-12-crucial-software-engineer-qualities.md

 This is an example of good business acumen as the business was not losing any money.
 Yes, a fraction of the customers were facing a minor inconvenience but that was also fixed in about a week.

 Product managers/owners must have great business acumen.
 It is also important for software engineers to have good business acumen.
-I have never seen a software engineer who as promoted and had bad business acumen.
+I have never seen a software engineer who was promoted and had bad business acumen.
 Maybe their technical skill was a bit rusty but it was easily covered by good business acumen.

 If you work as a software engineer for an e-commerce company, you must know what the [conversion rate](https://www.nngroup.com/articles/conversion-rates/) is.
 Similarly, it is better to know things like [Customer acquisition cost (CAC)](https://blog.hubspot.com/service/what-does-cac-stand-for) and [Customer Lifetime Value(CLTV)](https://blog.hubspot.com/service/how-to-calculate-customer-lifetime-value).
 In case you are working for a SAAS business, you much understand what [churn rate](https://blog.hubspot.com/service/what-is-churn-rate) is all about to sharpen your business acumen.
 You can learn more about how investors look at numbers in a fun way by watching [Shark Tank](https://www.youtube.com/channel/UCmdI-Y9DGqIUzVXGZ-o1pOQ).
 It sums up to having a great sense of how the business works and accumulate valuable domain knowledge over time are super crucial qualities of a great software engineer.